 The Need for Digital Transformation of the Real Estate Industry

-There is widespread recognition among industry leaders that the role of digital technology is rapidly shifting, from being a driver of marginal efficiency to an enabler of fundamental innovation and disruption.
+Digital Transformation is widespread recognition among industry leaders.
+The role of digital technology is rapidly shifting, from being a driver of marginal efficiency to an enabler of fundamental innovation and disruption.

-The 2018/19 Annual Report of the Residential Tenancies Authority confirms that 80.6% of Queensland rental properties are managed by real estate practitioners and that a vast majority of property sales are also facilitated by real estate practitioners.
+The 2018/19 Annual Report of the Residential Tenancies Authority confirms that 80.6% of Queensland rental properties are managed by real estate practitioners and that a vast majority of property sales are also facilitated by real estate practitioners, many of which have not undergone any sort of digital transformation in how they work.
 As Queensland continues to deal with the COVID-19 pandemic, the REIQ now more than ever calls for a commitment to evaluate the process of which real estate transactions are conducted through:

 - facilitating the use of electronic signatures by corporations and individuals;